-Today I wanted to give my intern a chance to introduce herself to you!
-You may have already seen her posting on Facebook :) She will be with me throughout the Summer (and possibly beyond) and you’ll get to see occasional posts from her in the future.
+Today I wanted to give my new contributor a chance to introduce herself to you!
 She has some great insight into mindfulness and awareness that I’m excited for her to share with me and you.
 I’m very careful about who I bring into immaEATthat and I’m very excited about having Kimmy with me.
 Below I asked Kimmy to introduce herself to you.
 I bolded some sentences below where I especially love what she wrote.
 Without further ado, here’s Kimmy…

 Hellloo lovely human beans!
-My name is Kimmy, I’m Kylie’s intern and I am so psyched to be here.
+My name is Kimmy, I’m Kylie’s newest contributor and I am so psyched to be here.
 About a month ago, I took a leap of faith, and now here I am!

 Some scattered thoughts about me: I’m half Italian by blood, but my heart, hand gestures and appetite are 100% Italian, I’m a UCLA student, a klutz, a sister, and a lover of all things colorful.
 I love the sweet and the savory equally but adore the sour.
 I love the feeling right before falling asleep, history factoids, and the arrivals gate in airports.
 Old couples make my heart happy, the smell of books make me feel calm, and everything about beaches at dusk make me feel content.
 But most of all, I find comfort and connection with the world in the fact that there is no emotion we hold that another human has not also felt, and I think that is what made me connect so much with the honesty and heart in Kylie’s posts.